MicrosoftDocs/azure-stack-docs/AKS-Hybrid/data-collection.md

 ## Data retention

 After AKS hybrid collects this data, it's retained for 28 days.
-Aggregated, de-identified data may be kept longer.
+AKS hybrid might keep aggregated, de-identified data for a longer period in order to track reliability trends and inform product improvements.

 ## What data is collected?